|

 "settlement profiles".
 These make statistical

-assumptions based on historical load research and, in many instances bear
+assumptions based on historical load research and, in most instances bear

 comprises two "chunks", one two hour period in the early morning